-JIRA requires a relational database for storage of issue data.
+JIRA requires a relational database to store its issue data.

 - Connecting JIRA to MySQL